Due to its unique properties asbestos appeared in a wide range of building products and materials up until the mid-1980s.

 - Fire Doors

-It is often very difficult to identify the presence of asbestos by sight.
-The only way to be certain is to have a sample of the material analysed by a laboratory.
+Because it is often very difficult to identify the presence of asbestos by sight, the only way to be certain is to have a sample of material analysed by a laboratory.
+Consequently only a competent and qualified person should take material samples for testing.

-Know what the dangers could be before you commence your Office Fitout and ensure that you and your Office Fitout company act accordingly.
-If your fit out company does not deal with your Asbestos problem correctly they are not only endangering their own lives, they could put the lives of yourself, your staff, your family and everyone who comes into contact with you or your office at risk.
+Know the dangers before you commence your office fit out and ensure that you act accordingly.
+Above all if your office fit out company does not deal with your the problem correctly they are not only endangering their own lives, they could put the lives of yourself, your staff, your family and everyone who comes into contact with you or your office at risk.

-For more information in relation to Asbestos and its treatment, contact The National Asbestos Safety & Eradication Agency: https://www.asbestossafety.gov.au/
+For more information in relation to asbestos contact The National Asbestos Safety & Eradication Agency: https://www.asbestossafety.gov.au/